tealuxe/p4/readme.md

 ## Notes for instructor
 I consulted [tutsplus](https://code.tutsplus.com/tutorials/how-to-register-use-laravel-service-providers--cms-28966)
-again to explore setting up services to remove some logic code from my controller file, but I was getting an inexplicable error about the service not being found.
+again to explore setting up services to remove some logic code from my Upload controller file, but I was getting an inexplicable error about the service not being found.
 Honestly, I found this aspect of Laravel a bit unwieldly.
-As I was finishing the project, I saw you had posted some guidance on this, but I saw that you said it wasn't required.
-In any case, I extracted some of the logic code into the controller class so that the single key upload method was not out of control.
+As I was finishing the project, I saw you had posted some guidance on this, but I saw that you said this aspect wasn't required.
+In any case, I extracted some of the logic code into the controller class so that the core upload controller method was not out of control.
 There are a lot of additional features that I could have added for such an ambitious project, but I tried to do enough to distinguish from foobooks and the standard catalog idea.